fwe01/react-learning/README.md

 # react-learning

-This is a collection of react app that i made when doing a react learning path.
+This is a collection of react app that i made when following a react learning path.